REMOTE HUTS

 Type:

-Mt Curtis Hut is not a standard DOC design and has been built with a friendly feel about it.
+Mt Curtis Hut is not a standard design and has been built with a friendly feel about it.
 It has four bunks, a woodburner, a table, and a covered entranceway.
 Outside there is a woodshed, an outdoor cooking area with a kitchen bench and sink and lots of hooks and washing lines.
 There is a roof-fed water tank and a toilet.

 Condition: